-An application for a permit under the Private Tree Bylaw was received on April 27, 2021 with the required supporting documentation.
+An application for a permit under the Private Tree Bylaw was received on August 18, 2021 with the required supporting documentation.

-Staff (an Inspector under the Bylaw) reviewed the application and attended the site to complete an inspection and concluded that the permit application should be refused in accordance with the provisions of the Bylaw.
+Staff (an Inspector under the Bylaw) reviewed the application and concluded that the permit application should be refused in accordance with the provisions of the Bylaw.